LuBoCaDev/LuBoCaDev/README.md

 💡 Feel free to reach out to me for recruiting opportunities.\
 💬 I’d also love to collaborate on the creation of new projects or explore fresh ideas just for fun!\
 ✉️ You can shoot me an [email](mailto:borondocanizares.lucas@gmail.com) and I will anser ASAP!.\
-📄 Please have a look at my [Résumé](https://github.com/LuBoCaDev/LuBoCaDev/blob/main/Lucas%20Borondo%20-%20EN.pdf) for more details about me!
+📄 Please have a look at my [résumé](https://github.com/LuBoCaDev/LuBoCaDev/blob/main/Lucas%20Borondo%20-%20EN.pdf) for more details about me!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>

-### 🛠 &nbsp;Tech Stack
+### 🛠 Tech Stack (Under construction...)

 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)&nbsp;
 ![JavaScript](https://img.shields.io/badge/-JavaScript-05122A?style=flat&logo=javascript)&nbsp;